 Jacob Berg – Editor

-Born in DC and raised in New York City, Jacob (Jake’s) craft beer education began when his dad brought home a 6-pack of Brooklyn Lager in the mid-90s.
+Born in DC and raised in New York City, Jake’s craft beer education began when his dad brought home a 6-pack of Brooklyn Lager in the mid-90s.
 It was love at first sip, and throughout college he would cheat on Natty Lite and Miller High Life with the occasional Pete’s Wicked, Saranac, and Shipyard.
-He’s been fortunate enough to live in Maine (Allagash and Shipyard) and Michigan (Bells and Jolly Pumpkin), has visited breweries on four continents, and would love to help you mash in.
-A Cicerone.org Certified Beer Server, he lives in Brookland with his wife and two sons.
-Interests include real ale, obscure hops, session beers, pairing beer with food, and the effects of globalization on beer styles.
+He’s written for DC Beer since 2011 and edited it since 2019.
+A Cicerone.org Certified Beer Server, he lives in Brookland with his wife and two kids.
+Please give him all the dark lagers, mixed fermentation ales, and anything involving smoked malt.
 You can reach him on twitter @jacobsberg.

 Michael Stein – Senior Staff Writer